PeptideFox

 What Comes Next

-Complete (resolution): If all markers are met, taper off.
-Many clinicians recommend 2–4 week taper rather than abrupt stop — reduce TB-500 frequency first (once weekly), then BPC-157 (every other day).
-If NAD+ was added for recovery support, drop frequency after the injury is functionally stable rather than stopping during the hardest remodeling weeks.
+Complete (resolution): With all markers met, the protocol tapers off.
+Many clinicians run a 2–4 week taper rather than an abrupt stop — TB-500 frequency drops first (once weekly), then BPC-157 (every other day).
+Where NAD+ was added for recovery support, its frequency comes down after the injury is functionally stable rather than during the hardest remodeling weeks.

-Escalate: If specific bottlenecks persist at week 4–6 despite good compliance, add compounds or move to the injury recovery protocol.
-Transition markers — any one of these warrants escalation:
+Escalate: Specific bottlenecks persisting at week 4–6 despite good compliance point to adding compounds or moving to the injury recovery protocol.
+The transition markers — any one of them:

-- Tissue warm but energy flagging (fatigue persists despite sleep/nutrition) → Add or tighten NAD+
+• Tissue warm but energy flagging (fatigue persists despite sleep/nutrition) → the NAD+ layer

-- Collagen quality poor (tissue feels mushy rather than elastic under load) → Add GHK-Cu
+• Collagen quality poor (tissue feels mushy rather than elastic under load) → GHK-Cu

-- Inflammation cycling (edema returns after moderate activity despite 4+ weeks) → Add KPV
+• Inflammation cycling (edema returns after moderate activity despite 4+ weeks) → KPV

 For chronic injuries with sleep disruption, see Tesamorelin for Injury Recovery.
 For neuropathic symptoms, see ARA-290 for Nerve Pain.